 In 1971 physician-sponsored plans, Blue Shield and Blue Cross merged into one company, as more expensive medical technology and flaws in the health care system led to higher costs for health insurance companies.

-In 1980s, responding to higher costs and other challenges to health insurance industry, employee benefit plans changed into managed care plans, and Health Maintenance Organizations (HMOs) emerged.
+In the 1980s, responding to higher costs and other challenges to the health insurance industry, employee benefit plans changed into managed care plans, and Health Maintenance Organizations (HMOs) emerged.
 Managed care plans are unique in that they involve a particular network of healthcare providers that have been verified for healthcare quality and that have agreements with the insurer about price and related issues.
-HMOs were originally primarily nonprofit, but they were quickly replaced by commercial interests, and managed care only succeeded in temporarily slowing the growth of healthcare costs.
+HMOs were originally primarily nonprofit, but they were quickly replaced by commercial interests and managed care only succeeded in temporarily slowing the growth of healthcare costs.

 Clinton Healthcare Reforms

 In 1993, President Bill Clinton proposed a universal healthcare system in 1993 to address the problems in the United States health care system.
 Although the bill was rejected by Congress, it still contributed towards Evolution of Modern American Health Insurance.

 In 1996, Mental Health Parity Act and the Health Insurance Portability and Accountability Act (HIPAA) was passed as development in healthcare insurance system including helping employees maintain insurance between jobs, if they became self-employed, or were otherwise separated from the employer-packaged managed health care plan.

 In 1997, the Children’s Health Insurance Program (CHIP) came out providing insurance to low-income children, and new measures to provide greater quality and comprehensiveness in consumer-directed health care have emerged.